-Renovation Award of Excellence: Hanwha Headquarters, Seoul
+Renovation Award Winner: Hanwha Headquarters, Seoul

 Generating Clean Energy and Employee Well-Being